igachev/WatchShop-SPA/README.md

 <p align="center">

- Only Logged In User can rate watches from 1 to 5 stars by clicking on a star
+ Only Logged In User can rate watches from 1 to 5 stars by clicking on a star.Rating is made by using `ng-bootstrap` library component: `rating`

  ![16 rate](https://github.com/igachev/WatchShop-SPA/assets/102420254/55fabc46-cad2-4e10-9b1a-d16ecf1c2866)